Crime and delinquency are “found” among the poor

 Here is an example of how public opinion can be misdirected by softball reporting.
 This example was published by Postmedia, a fossil fuel industry partner that is also the country’s largest newspaper publisher.
 It’s a chain kept alive to be of service to the people and the industries picking our pockets.

-Vancouver real estate used for money laundering, Sam Cooper, Vancouver Sun, September 16, 2016:
+Vancouver real estate used for money laundering, Vancouver Sun, September 16, 2016:

 Canada has good anti-money-laundering rules, but loopholes and lax enforcement leave Vancouver’s real estate sector vulnerable to transactions from criminals including corrupt Chinese officials, an international agency says.